electricbookworks/electric-book/_docs/classes.md

 # Supported classes

-Our Classic theme includes styling for a range of classes.
+Our template includes styling for a range of classes by default.
 You can apply these to elements in markdown.

 ## Formatting